cedadev/jasmin-help-hugo-hinode/content/docs/for-cloud-tenants/introduction.md

 Kubernetes, and Helm.

 The Azimuth Portal is able to provision {{<link "platform-in-depth-k8s">}}Kubernetes Clusters{{</link>}}
-which can be used to make machine lifecycles and reproducible deployments easier,
+which can be used to make machine lifecycle and reproducible deployments easier,
 including:

 - deployments can be deployed and Helm charts, meaning that a deployment is a single